ChienChienChien/Material_Forecasting_System/README.md

 - Implemented the business logic in Python to build a raw-material inventory forecasting model.
 - Automated the daily refresh of raw-material inventory forecasts and wrote the results to SQL Server.

-### 3. Build a Power BI decision-support platform for inventory forecasting
+### 3. Build a Power BI Decision-Support Platform for Inventory Forecasting

 - Stockout alert matrix
 - Raw Material Inventory Forecast Matrix